neverfap-deluxe/hovering-web/content/hovering-vs-meditation/_index.md

 ---
-  title: "Hovering VS Traditional Meditation"
+  title: "Hovering VS Meditation"
   description: "Learn how to hover and take your meditation practice to the next level."
   date: 2019-05-28
   draft: false
   tags: [ "hovering", "hover", "how to hover", "what is hovering", "meditation", "meditation technique", "porn addiction recovery", "neverfap deluxe", "neverfap" ]
   categories: [ "" ]

-  slug: "/hovering-vs-traditional-meditation"
+  slug: "/hovering-vs-meditation"

   pageId: ""